top of page

 It is published in Winnipeg, Manitoba, CANADA.
 Learn more

-2023 The Prairie Garden: Climate-Aware Gardening
+2026 The Prairie Garden: Shaping Spaces

 Previous Editions